 The second, third and fourth lumbar vertebrae neurologically and energetically supply the anal area.
 Perianal and anal gland health depends on this region as a source of blood, nerve and energy flow.
 When the sacral region gets injured, the flow to the anus decreases and cells in the area start deteriorating.
 Such situation may lead to anal gland problems in dogs and later on to anal and perianal gland tumors.

 Based on the opinion of my colleague, Dr. Catherine Lavoie, an animal chiropractor, dogs most commonly injure the sacral region by an overextension of the leg and hip joints.
 High jumping and leaping often cause such injuries.
 The other cause may be slipping to the side.
 Based on Dr. Lavoie's opinion, the lumbar-sacral region is one of the top three weakest points of the canine spine.

 Unless a dog is regularly adjusted by an experienced chiropractor, such injuries often remain unrecognized for years.
 This results in a chronic decrease in energy flow to the anal area, which leads to the increased likelihood of tumors.

 What to do when you see a bump under the skin of your dog's anus?

-If your vet is suggesting an immediate biopsy or direct removal of the growth, I suggest that you ask for a fine needle aspirate first.
-It is much less invasive and there is a relatively high chance of getting conclusive diagnosis.
+If your vet is suggesting an immediate biopsy or direct removal of the growth, I suggest you ask for a fine needle aspirate first.
+It is much less invasive and there is a relatively high chance of getting a conclusive diagnosis.
 In other words, the histology results will help you determine the right treatment.

 Surgery or not?

-If it appears to grow rapidly, or is ulcerated, there is not much choice, but to remove the diseased tissue.
+If it appears to grow rapidly or is ulcerated, there is not much choice but to remove the diseased tissue.
 I usually recommend herbal Healing Solution Spray to help healing and reduce scarring and discomfort.

-Post surgical care and prevention of perianal tumours
+Post-surgical care and prevention of perianal tumors

 Read more here on general principles of natural cancer prevention.